 My projects have been supported through research funding from Notre Dame and various external funding sources, including the Swiss National Science Foundation, the European Commission/Marie-Curie Actions, the Swedish Collegium for Advanced Studies and the Neubauer Collegium for Culture and Society.
 During the 2018/2019 Academic Year I was a EURIAS Fellow at the Swedish Collegium for Advanced Studies.
 I am now working on a a project on post-Soviet rural recoveries funded by the Östersjöstiftelsen.

-My book Post-Soviet Power: State-led Development and Russia’s Marketization (2015, Cambridge University Press) examines the political economy of newly created electricity markets in Russia, and more generally engages with questions how we study markets in the post-Soviet context and beyond.
+My first book Post-Soviet Power: State-led Development and Russia’s Marketization (2015, Cambridge University Press) examined the political economy of newly created electricity markets in Russia, suggesting that the Russian government is actively involved in shaping market institutions.
 The book was awarded honorable mention in the 2016 Ed.
 Hewett Book Prize for an outstanding monograph in political economy, by the Association for Study of Eastern Europe, Eurasian and Slavic Studies (ASEEES).

-I have also conducted research and published on other aspects of the post-Soviet transformations - on the effects of sanctions, on welfare reforms and the politics of expertise.
-My publications have appeared in Governance, Governance and Regulation, Economy and Society, Studies in Comparative International Development, Europe-Asia Studies, Post-Soviet Affairs, the Russian Analytical Digest and the Chicago Policy Review (see research page) -- and one further publication is forthcoming in Slavic Review.
-I recently (June 2018) published a new piece in the Washington Post Monkey Cage.
+Apart from electricity and agriculture, I have published on many other aspects of the post-Soviet transformations - on the effects of sanctions, on welfare reforms and on shifting themes in public discourse.
+My publications have appeared in Governance, Governance and Regulation, Economy and Society, Studies in Comparative International Development, Slavic Review, Europe-Asia Studies, Post-Soviet Affairs, Laboratorium, the Russian Analytical Digest and the Chicago Policy Review (see research page).